cdegeorge/CSIII/README.md

 ### Lab 4 - Class Roster
 Reads in class rosters and prints all students and the classes they are in.

+### Lab 5 - Associative Class Roster
+operates the same way as Lab 4 but uses the associative containers maps